smondalwsgc/xhr/README.md

 //post request
 RJ.post('/api/hello', {
-  data: dataoptions  //here dataoptions is a list of json data you want to pass }).then(function(response){
+  data: dataoptions  //here dataoptions is a list of json which data you want to pass to the post request }).then(function(response){
   //handle response
 }).catch(function(err){